SenorSix/Sporgasm/README.md

 Sporgasm started as a need to practice web development.
-I had microscopy photos and videos sitting on my hard drive and a domain, www.sporgasm.org, that had been sitting dormant for over a year.
+I had microscopy photos and videos I made sitting on my hard drive and a domain, www.sporgasm.org, that had been sitting dormant for over a year.

 This is where I built my foundation in Python, Flask, and server management.